 If there’s a feature you want to install simply check the box and click OK, unchecking will remove the feature from the system.
 Although it won’t make much difference to the performance or running of your computer, it does make sense to turn things off you know will never be used.
 Fewer features installed reduces the chance of things going wrong.
-This method works fine but if you want more advanced control to manipulate the features remotely or from batches or scripts, you need another way.
-Thankfully Windows offer two solutions to do this, by using either the command line or from PowerShell.
-Here we show you how.

 View, Add or Remove Windows Features Via Command Prompt

 It’s easily achievable to get information about, as well as install or remove features from the command line.
 This is possible by using the DISM (Deployment Image Servicing and Management) tool.
 It’s is often used for changing or injecting drivers or Windows updates into WIM images.
 The DISM tool is found in Windows 7, 8.1 and 10 so the following commands can be used in any of those operating systems.

 Make sure to open a Command Prompt with administrative privileges.
 To do that go to Start, type cmd and press Ctrl+Shift+Enter or right click start and select Command Prompt (Admin).
 If you receive an “Error: 740” running DISM, it means your Command Prompt is not in admin mode.